 Although men of Biblical times could marry (be emancipated, that is, have reached the age of consent) when he is about 13, the age when he is capable of procreating, the common practice was to marry at the age of 30 or later.
-Esau was married at the age of 40.
-Jacob on the other hand married at 30.
+Isaac and Esau were married at the age of 40.
+Jacob on the other hand married at 47.
 It was the custom of the time to first establish a career, a means by which to support a family, before actually beginning one.
 This is no longer the practice in this country, nor was it when I was young.
 When we feel our hormones acting up, we immediately seek one to marry and cause us to feel complete.
 In this country a person might expect to marry when they graduate from High School.
 Perhaps that's why I never married, I never graduated from High School.

 Age of consent.
 We've been looking at some established ages at which a person can be considered emancipated.
 We've looked into the secular world, and in the Bible; what does the churches have to say about the age of consent?